 Also in June, Dootsie Williams released a Medallions EP.
 It contained "The Letter, "Buick 59," "Coupe De Ville Baby," and "Mary Lou" (which had been recorded back in 1954, but not yet issued on a single).

-June also saw Flip release a duet between Donald Woods and a girl named Rosalle that he knew from school (not Trudy Williams, as has generally been thought); she wanted to be a singer and he took her under his wing.
-They were billed as "Rosalle and Donell," since "Donell" was Donald Woods' middle name and it had a nice ring to it.
-The record, "Beginning Of Our Love"/"Shame On You," was reviewed the week of October 8, 1955, along with the Spiders' "Witchcraft," the Cues' "Burn That Candle," the Midnighters' "Don't Change Your Pretty Ways," the 4 Fellows' "Angels Say," the Sycamores' "I'll Be Waiting," and the Scarlets' "Indian Fever."
+June also saw Flip release a duet between Donald Woods and Mary Lou "Rosalle" Thomas, whom he knew from school (not Trudy Williams, as has generally been thought, nor Mary Ann Thomas, of the Ad Libs, who's shown in some postings of the song).
+Mary Lou, who was 15 at the time, wanted to be a singer and he took her under his wing.
+They were billed as "Rosalle and Donell", a name Mary Lou chose ("Donell" was Donald Woods' middle name and it had a nice ring to it).
+The record, "Begin¬ning Of Our Love"/"Shame On You," was reviewed the week of October 8, 1955, along with the Spiders' "Witchcraft," the Cues' "Burn That Candle," the Midnighters' "Don't Change Your Pretty Ways," the 4 Fellows' "Angels Say," the Sycamores' "I'll Be Waiting," and the Scarlets' "Indian Fever."

 To make things more complicated, Dootsie had another group, the Dootones, that he was developing.
 They were: Charles Gardner (tenor; after his days with the Medallions), Ronald Barrett (tenor; formerly of the Meadowlarks, and brother of Fanita Barrett, of the Dreamers and Blossoms), H. B. Barnum (baritone) and Marvin Wilkins (bass).
 The Dootones, had cut at least four sides: "Teller Of Fortune"/"Ay Si Si" (which Dootsie released in June 55), "Down The Road," which wasn't released until 1962, when Dootsie stuck it on the back of a record by another group which he'd christened the "Dootones," and "Please Don't Stop Me," which remained in the can until a 1998 Ace CD release.